napeits/frstack/README.md

 ## Installed products

-This will configure a Fedora  guest image to run the ForgeRock OIS stack.
+This will configure a Centos guest image to run the ForgeRock OIS stack.
 After completion guest will have the following configured:

 * haproxy to route ports 80/443 to various backend services